 MEAL BLOG FO-

+No not really.
+But I did say I'd talk about Denny's when I actually visited one.
+We stopped by Denny's for lunch and I got a pretty simple hambaagu and cheese over rice.
 Family restaurants are a much different experience in Japan than in North America.
 The food is actually both pretty nice and pretty cheap, and they pretty much all come equipped with drink bars.
 In a country where standing and never sitting in one place for long seems to be the norm, famires seem to be the lone exception and offer you a spot to sit down and rest your feet for an extended period of time.
 In a sense they feel more like a cafe that offers an extensive food menu on top of or instead of a variety of drinks.

 Kannagi

+You seem to have a dish a day ready for talking about!
 I am hungry. all the food looks better than what I have eaten in my life.
+I usually eat terribly!

 ティルデ